DeckLinks - Video presentation maker (logo)

 Outbound sales are preferred in the following instances:

-• If your LTV (Life Time Value) or Average Deal Size to CAC (Customer Acquisition Cost) ratio allows your company to hire a professional outbound sales team.
+- If your CLTV (Customer Life Time Value) or Average Deal Size to CAC (Customer Acquisition Cost) ratio allows your company to hire a professional outbound sales team.

 Whichever method you choose, make sure you’re consistent and put in the effort to build strong relationships with your customers.